 - The number of incoming or combined lines for call waiting music (collected by SCPA)

 2. Indirect fees

-In accordance with the law, certain uses of sound recordings and music videos are exempted from the producer's exclusive right to authorize (Droit exclusif d'autoriser).
-In this case, users do not have to obtain authorization but must pay a fee and they then transfer to the collective management companies representing the various rights owners (authors, producers, and performers).
+In accordance with the law, certain uses of sound recordings and music videos are exempt from the producer's exclusive right to authorize (Droit exclusif d'autoriser).
+In this case, users do not have to obtain authorization but must pay a fee and they then transfer to the collective management companies representing the various rights owners (authors, producers, and artists).
 These companies then distribute the renumeration to their members.